-Agenda item Discussion Welcome Graham Cooke welcomed everyone.
+Welcome Graham Cooke welcomed everyone.
 The minutes of the previous meeting, presented and reviewed.
 Moved - Nancy Somerfield.
 Seconded - Glenys Bowtell.
 Actions Arising from Minutes: Update on Wirtgen and TARP to be included in NAC update.
 Toowoomba Club House CIF application - members visited and discussed the application with the CEO of the Toowoomba Club House.
 After the discussions, they have requested that their application be withdrawn.
 The group would like to put in another application for the next CIF round which is Service Delivery focused, rather than the IT system.
 All CIF Funding Agreements have been signed by organisations and the successful applicants have been announced in the Oakey Champion.
 Payments are working through the New Hope accounts process and should be made shortly.
 Next round will close 30 March with full list of applications and summaries available at next meeting.
 School Bus Travel - Jim will provide more detail at next meeting.
 Gowrie Creek Irrigators have met with staff at New Acland.
 A process is in place to liaise with the environmental group to adjust the plan of drawing water where possible to meet the needs of the group.
 Safety Share Matt stated it has been noted that the flu is impacting already.
 Matt encouraged everyone in the high risk group to vaccinate.
 Jim presented short video that highlights the need to recognise fatigue signs when driving.

-Jondaryan Community Update Local Emergency Groups are activated when there is a significant natural event in the area.
-The Jondaryan hall is an evacuation centre and was used in the 2011 floods.
-Bedding is stored at the Jondaryan Fire station.
-The group has not been activated during the summer of 2013-14.
-Local Rural Fire Brigades have been busy over December and January.
-This group have been deployed to Millmerran and below Killarney to assist where required.
+pits and keen to discuss any suggestions. group have been deployed to Millmerran and below Killarney to assist where required.
 A recent fire at Spring Bluff also saw them deployed.
 This group are all volunteers.
 The Jondaryan Hall Committee will host the Anzac Day Service from 8.00am.
 Everyone welcome to attend.
 The Jondaryan Hall Committee will hold a Theatre Restaurant 'Funny Money' with six performances.
 (1,6,7,8,13,14 June) Flyer to be circulated.
 Local Jondaryan community has recognised the reduction in the Loading Facility stockpiles.
 There still appears to be significant dust from the roads.
 The access to the refuge tip on Grants Road is breaking up with the extra traffic and dry conditions.
 Numbers of police reports have identified guns being stolen from properties in the area.
 Jondaryan Police Officer working well within the community.
 With the dry conditions and shortage of fodder it is becoming a real concern for property owners and the major human issue of stress increasing.
-Jim advised that NHG is looking at options for water removal from West Moreton pits and keen to discuss any suggestions.
+Jim advised that NHG is looking at options for water removal from West Moretor pits and keen to discuss any suggestions. --- --